-- Teaching the Art Of Waiting
+- Teach the Art of Waiting

 Instilling the habit of patience can be beneficial in this case.
 Here, it is necessary to teach your child that she may have to save before she purchases something.
 This can be challenging even for adults.
 Hence, it’s great to introduce this at a young age.

-- Using Discount Coupons
+- Use Discount Coupons

 3. Age 6-8 Years

 This is the right time to introduce the term ‘pocket money’ to your child.
 A child gains the trust, confidence, and encouragement from her parents based on what she has learned so far.
 Here are some hacks into building a financially responsible child.